 Still accompanied by fine weather we then drove for an hour to the Throckmorton pub in Coughton.
 Here we had a drink and lunch whilst a short shower passed by.
 I was intrigued and chose a pulled BBQ Jack Fruit wrap, a vegetarian option and very flavoursome, I would have it again.

 Well stocked with calories, we pulled on our hiking boots, powered up the GPS and set off through the fields next to Coughton Hall on what turned out to be a very long and tiring walk.
 Much of the first part of our route took us along the Millennium Way following the picturesque River Arrow.
-Though dark rain heavy clouds scudded across the visible landscape, thankfully none came overhead to dump their load on us.
-During the entire 4.5 hour walk we came across no other persons, but saw plenty of geese, horses, sheep, cows and muntjac.
-There was a couple of small hills to raise the heart beat, but mostly we passed through water meadow and large wooded areas set aside for the shooting of pheasants of which we scared up quite a few.
+Though dark rain and heavy clouds scudded across the visible landscape, thankfully none came overhead to dump their load on us.
+During the entire 4.5-hour walk we came across no other persons, but saw plenty of geese, horses, sheep, cows and muntjac.
+There were a couple of small hills to raise the heartbeat, but mostly we passed through water meadow and large wooded areas set aside for the shooting of pheasants of which we scared up quite a few.

 Arriving back at the Throckmorton, we rested our ailing limbs and drank coffee before changing for dinner down in the pub restaurant.
 We slept well that night!

-We rose for a late breakfast and checked out for 10.30am.
-We had chosen the Throckmorton because of its proximity to Coughton Hall, Sue’s U3A history group are visiting it later in the year, but she didn’t manage to book a place on the trip as they went very fast and we were away.
-It was less than a 2 minute drive from the pub and we were fortunate in securing a conducted taster tour of the house as soon as we paid our entrance fee.
+We rose for a late breakfast and checked out at 10.30am.
+We had chosen Throckmorton because of its proximity to Coughton Hall, Sue’s U3A history group is visiting it later in the year, but she didn’t manage to book a place on the trip as they went very fast and we were away.
+It was less than a 2-minute drive from the pub and we were fortunate in securing a conducted taster tour of the house as soon as we paid our entrance fee.

 We finished off our visit via the church and the extensive walled garden and of course the gift shop, before driving back to Harborough.